The Bazaar Voice

 These examples of user-generated content illustrate how you can empower customers to do word-of-mouth marketing on your brand’s behalf.
 But in order to take advantage of UGC marketing, brands must provide consumers with opportunities to share their creations.

-Invite customers to post content with a specific hashtag, share user photos on social accounts, or add an on-site shoppable gallery, like Monsoon’s.
-Brands can also create opportunities for fans to interact with branded merchandise, like La Croix did, or direct users on site to make original content, like Doritos did.
+Invite customers to post content with a specific hashtag, share user photos on social accounts, or add an on-site shoppable gallery.
+Brands can also create opportunities for fans to interact with branded merchandise, or direct users on site to make original content.

 By making user-generated content an integral part of your marketing efforts, you’re giving potential buyers an authentic look at what your customers think of you rather than simply providing them with your brand’s perspective.